 The win also serves as a double over Wolves, who lost 3-1 at the Molineux Stadium to open the Premier League season.

-s versus City: Wolves will go down as one of a maximum of six teams to score in both of their matches against Man City, with Coady’s header joining Raul Jimenez’s opening day goal in a 3-1 loss at the Molineux to kickoff the season.
+1. Have to take your chances versus City: Wolves will go down as one of a maximum of six teams to score in both of their matches against Man City, with Coady’s header joining Raul Jimenez’s opening day goal in a 3-1 loss at the Molineux to kickoff the season.
 West Ham and Liverpool did it, and Leeds, Leicester, and Chelsea could still join the list.
 Coady’s goal kicked off a five-minute run that includes all of Wolves chances, and Adama Traore could’ve put the visitors ahead in the 70th.
 Wolves ended the day with five attempts and only the goal was on target.
 The first attempt was Coady’s goal and the fifth came just before Jesus’ goal.

 2. Disturbance in the force: Only one of City’s 16 previous conceded goals this Premier League season came via set piece and the leaders have thusfar failed to score via that mode of attack.
 They lead the opposition 39-9 in goals from open play, 8-2 on corner kicks, 1-0 on direct free kicks, and have scored four penalties to the opponents’ five.